 Senior School Options Booklet 2022 (PDF 2MB)

 Meet the Team

 10 B – Cassie Boxall

 10 Y – Gabe Bird

 Students are encouraged to step up and fulfil the role of a student leader.
 There are several opportunities available to students interested in developing and building their leadership qualities.
 All student roles involve an expression of interest via a written application.
 Students are offered support in Home Group to understand and apply the application process including the drafting and editing of the written application.

-In Years 7 to 10 students can be elected as part of the Student Representative Council (SRC).
+In Years 10 students can be elected as part of the Student Prefect Board.
 Two co-presidents lead this student body.
-Part of the roles and responsibilities of the SRC are to coordinate assemblies, assembly items, awareness days such as the McGrath Foundation Teachers vs Students cricket match.
-Students who are interested in the role of Sports Captains fulfil the role of running weekly lunchtime sport rosters, setting up the sports equipment borrowing scheme, encourage and coordinate participation in house carnival, assist in running house carnivals and suggest and lead new ideas in building house spirit.
+Part of the roles and responsibilities of the Prefect Board are to coordinate assemblies, assembly items, awareness days such as the McGrath Foundation Teachers vs Students cricket match.
+The Prefect Board are also responsible for running weekly lunchtime sport rosters, setting up the sports equipment borrowing scheme, encourage and coordinate participation in house carnival, assist in running house carnivals and suggest and lead new ideas in building house spirit.

 We are proud of our Peer Support Leaders who offer mentorship to new Year 7s joining our community.
 During the course of Term 1 peer support leaders join Year 7s in their home groups to be role models and act as ‘big brothers and sisters’ to ensure students can have the support they need to adapt, adjust and integrate into their new school environment.
 Peer support leaders help students with finding their way around the school, using the lockers, getting organised and answering general questions that students are worried or concerned about.